Make a Parachute for

 – Barton Rubenstein, MEP co-founder

-Saving the environment is an act of bringing the world back to a safe place and parachutes act as a metaphor for this process.
-Parachutes are like a safety net and when held by groups during demonstrations or collectively displayed in large numbers they can become a powerful message of strength, hope and communal determination.
+Saving the environment is vital to our health, safety and future, and parachutes are a metaphor for this process.
+Parachutes are safety nets and when held by groups during demonstrations or collectively displayed in large numbers, they transform into powerful messages of strength, hope and communal determination.

 How to Make Your Parachute:

 Large and Small Images and Text

 The exhibition will be seen from close and far distances.
 We suggest that you first create a large central image that represents you (for example a local landmark, animal, nature or sustainability theme).
 This image will be seen from far away as people walk to your parachute.
 Then, decorate the rest of your parachute with smaller artwork and comments about how you are living sustainably, how your local environment has been affected by climate change, and a message of hope.
 Permanent markers, latex house paint, acrylic paints, and spray paints are great choices for decorating your parachute.
 If you choose to add photos, we recommend that you have them printed on fabric and then sewn onto the parachute.
 All materials sewn on the parachute must be as thin as possible and completely foldable.
 Glue and tape is not recommended.
 Remember, the parachute will need to be rolled up and stored in a bag.

 Display Your Name Along Edge

 Please include text along the edge of the parachute indicating your name and location, using bold letters at least 10 cm (4 inches) high (for example, “BOYA ACADEMY, GUILIN, CHINA”).

 Display Your Parachute Locally and Spread the Word:

 Display your parachute in your local community to raise awareness about sustainability (for example your school, company, city government, neighborhood, or on your car).
 Also, please encourage two other schools/clubs to create a parachute, as spreading awareness is the central theme of this project!